kdeloach/platecalc/README.md

 ### plan

 Generate workout plan based on [Jim Wendler's 5/3/1 BBB](https://www.jimwendler.com/blogs/jimwendler-com/101077382-boring-but-big) program in CSV format.
 The plan is based on your 1RM (one-rep max) defined in a setting file.

+Plan details:
+- 4 day split: Press, Deadlift, Bench, Squat
+- 4 week cycle (3 weeks + deload week)
+- training max (TM) is a percent of 1RM (`TrainingMaxPercent` in settings)
+- week 1: 65/75/85/60 (percent of TM)
+- week 2: 70/80/90/60
+- week 3: 75/85/95/60
+- week 4: 40/50/60/60
+- reps are 5/3/1 based on week or 5/5/5 if `Progression5s` is enabled

 Usage: